JadenCooper/BogBuddiesToilets/README.md

 ## Features

-List the main features of your Unity project.
-Bullet points work well here.
 - The game scene includes a architectural model of the original toilets.
 - The ability to choose bettween two controls types.
 - Movement arrows: The player can press on arrows which take the player through curated locations within the scene.
 This control types is for those types of players that want a streamlined experience.